p00ya/browser-activity/README.md

 # Browser Activity

 [Browser Activity](https://github.com/p00ya/browser-activity) is a Chrome extension to publish website browsing activity to Discord's activity status (also known as "Rich Presence").
 It will publish activity from particular Chrome tabs that you enable.
-That activity will be visible to your Discord friends and other users on the same Discord servers as you.
+That activity will be visible to other users on Discord.

 ## Installation